kashalo/vue-table-ak/README.md

  - options: `remote , local`

-Though this proprty you can define the search feature type if local this component will search only in the provided feed and if remote then an event of serach will be triggered after the user enter three character in the search box so you can trigger for example an Ajax request to your backend.
+Though this property you can define the search feature type if local this component will search only in the provided feed and if remote then an event of serach will be triggered after the user enter three character in the search box so you can trigger for example an Ajax request to your backend.